Peter Leav is president and chief executive officer of BMC Software, Inc.

 Imran is a qualified accountant and holds a degree in business and finance from the University of Middlesex, United Kingdom.

-Bill Miller is president of the ZSolutions business unit for BMC Software, Inc. As head of ZSolutions, Bill has full P&L responsibility for the company’s suite of industry-leading mainframe solutions including its Cost Analyzer, Subsystem Optimizer and Intelligent Capping products for zEnterprise, as well as Data Management for both Db2 and IMS, and MainView.
+Bill Miller is president of ZSolutions and Select Technologies for BMC Software, Inc. As head of ZSolutions, Bill has full P&L responsibility for the company’s suite of industry-leading mainframe solutions including its Cost Analyzer, Subsystem Optimizer and Intelligent Capping products for zEnterprise, as well as Data Management for both DB2 and IMS, and MainView.

 Previously, Bill served as BMC’s chief operating officer, president of its Mainframe Solutions Management business unit, and general manager of Data Management.